Osteoporosis and Osteopenia in men is "one of the major and most neglected pubic health problems" ( April 2012 issue of the Journal of Osteoporosis.)

 "49% of patients had vitamin D insufficiency or deficiency, 27% had low serum testosterone, 14% had abnormal liver function test results, and 14% had raised parathyroid hormone."

-An article, "Prevention and treatment of nonpostmenopausal osteoporosis" by Hansen LB, Vondracek SF noted that several groups besides postmenopausal women
+An article, "Prevention and treatment of nonpostmenopausal osteoporosis" by Hansen LB, Vondracek SF noted that several groups besides postmenopausal women are at risk.

 "..patients taking certain medications that affect bone health and those with various health conditions. . . including anorexia nervosa, hyperthyroidism, organ transplantation, chronic obstructive pulmonary disease, and inflammatory bowel disease.
 Glucocorticoids are the most common secondary cause of osteoporosis.
 Other medications that have been implicated as secondary causes include anticonvulsants, heparin, warfarin, and methotrexate. "